techtycho/frontendmentor-solutions/README.md

 This repository contains all FrontendMentor challenges I've made.

+## Note
-#### I don't submit my solutions, I only judge it by its similarity to the original design.
+- I don't submit my solutions, I only judge by the similarity to the original design.
+- I only put the challenges I've completed.